Genivia/ugrep/README.md

 Why use ugrep?
 --------------

+- **ugrep is user friendly**.
+The interactive query UI (option `-Q`) is easy to use (and offers a help page).
+Also, command-line options and arguments produce more predictable results for defaults, i.e. recursive search by default, directories are searched when specified on the command line, etc.

-- **ugrep is faster than GNU grep and other grep tools**.
-We use our new fuzzy match algorithm with the [RE/flex](https://github.com/Genivia/RE-flex) regex matcher, which is 10 to 100 times faster than PCRE2 and RE2.  **ugrep** is multi-threaded and uses lock-free job queue stealing to search files concurrently.
-Option `-z` uses task parallelism to searching compressed files and archives.
-This combination beats ripgrep, silver searcher, hyperscan grep, pcregrep, UNIX grep, see [speed comparisons](#speed).
+- **ugrep is fast**, faster than GNU grep and other grep tools.
+We use our new match algorithm with the [RE/flex](https://github.com/Genivia/RE-flex) regex matcher, which is 10 to 100 times faster than PCRE2 and RE2.  **ugrep** is multi-threaded and uses lock-free job queue stealing to search files concurrently and load balanced.
+See [speed comparisons](#speed).

+- **ugrep is compatible** by supporting the standard GNU/BSD grep command-line options.
+This means that grep use cases work with **ugrep** too.

-- **ugrep searches compressed files and archives (cpio, jar, tar, pax, zip)** with option `-z`.
+- **ugrep searches compressed files and archives** (cpio, jar, tar, pax, zip, gz, bz2, xz, lzma, Z) with option `-z`.
 The matching file names in archives are output in braces.
 For example `myprojects.tgz{main.cpp}` indicates that file `main.cpp` in compressed tar file `myprojects.tgz` has a match.
   Filename glob matching, file types, filename extensions, and file signature "magic bytes" can be selected to filter files in archives with options `-g`, `-t`, `-O`, and `-M`, respectively.
 For example:

-      ugrep -z -tc++ -w main myprojects.tgz
+      ugrep -z -tc++ main myprojects.tgz

   looks for `main` in C++ files in the compressed tar file `myprojects.tgz`.